 Honestly, if anyone randomly comes up to me and tells me that they want to click a picture of me just by myself, I would have an internal panic attack.
 That is how awkward I am when it comes to getting pictures clicked.
 This blog will be a complete “I’ve got your back sister/brother” for all the grooms and brides-to-be.
 This blog will help your drag your soon-to-be better half or husband into posing with you like a pro.
-Over the years, I have devised a list of classic go-to poses for clicking pictures of couples.
+Over the years, I have devised a list of classic couple poses that work every single time.
 Be it wedding portrait sessions, pre-wedding photoshoots, engagement sessions, elopements, or even if it is just your third wheel whom you had to bribe to get some insta-worthy pictures with your s/o.
 I will be sharing my way of posing couples and the way I guide people into each pose.
 All of these poses are simple, and they will save you from the overpowering question of “where do I keep my hand” and “what do I do with my face” etc. Trust me, I have been there.
 We are all on the same page, I understand your problem, and I’ve got solutions for you.
 Just in case you hate posing for the life of you, I have a solution for that as well.
 I have some tricks that result in the most magical pictures without having to pose for the camera, but I will be saving the best for the very end.

 So I will be dividing this blog into three main subsections:-